AdobeDocs/experience-platform.en/help/tags/extensions/server/linkedIn/overview.md

 ## Next steps

-This guide covered how to send data to the [!DNL Linkedin Conversion API] using the [!DNL LinkedIn] event forwarding extension.
+This guide covered how to send data to [!DNL LinkedIn] using the [!DNL LinkedIn Conversions API] event forwarding extension.
 For more information on event forwarding capabilities in [!DNL Adobe Experience Platform], refer to the [event forwarding overview](../../../ui/event-forwarding/overview.md).